rocktronica/OneFileCMS/readme.markdown

 ##Needed/potential improvements

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
-- The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text* during login.
-However, this is true of most online login systems, unless SSL or the like is employed.
+- If your website's connection is not encrypted (doesn't use SSL/TLS), passwords & usernames will be sent in clear text* during login.
+However, this is true of any online login system that's over an unencrypted connection.
   *As of version 3.4.15, a client-side hash of the user's "plain-text" password is sent to the server.
 So, while this client-side hash is still a "plain-text" password as far as the server is concerned, the user's actual raw password is protected from immediate exposure.
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
 - Anything else?